dorathyofoha/Configuring--Active-Directory-within-Azure-Virtual-Machines/README.md

 <h2>High-Level Steps</h2>

-- Create 2 virtual machines, one with Windows 10 (Client VM) and the other with Windows Server 2022 (DC/Domain Controller VM)
+- Create 2 virtual machines, one with Windows 10 (Client VM) and the other with Windows Server 2022 (Domain Controller VM)
 -	Set the DC’s NIC private IP address from Dynamic to Static
 -	Connect to both VMs using Remote Desktop
 -	Initiate a perpetual ping from the Client to the DC; if there is no reply, enable Core Networking Diagnostics in the DC’s firewall